JacobLee23/CSE-15L-Lab-Reports/reports/week-1.md

   [user@sahara ~]$
   ```

-  When the `cd` command is executed and no arguments are passed, by default the command changes the current working directory to the root directory (`~/` in this case).
+  When the `cd` command is executed and no arguments are passed, the command changes the current working directory to the root directory (`~/` in this case).

 - One argument: Directory